OFFIS-mosaik/mosaik/docs/mosaik-api/low-level.rst

 *inputs* and return the new simulation time (the time at which *step* should be called again).

-*time* and the time retuned are integers.
+*time* and the time returned are integers.
 Their unit is *seconds* (counted from simulation start).

-*inputs* is a dict of dicts mapping entity IDs to attributes and dicts of values (each simulator has do decide on its own how to reduce the values (e.g., as its sum, average or maximum)::
+*inputs* is a dict of dicts mapping entity IDs to attributes and dicts of values (each simulator has to decide on its own how to reduce the values (e.g., as its sum, average or maximum)::

     {